intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 [![commit in github](/assets/images/commit.png)](https://github.com/intenthq/wikidata-akka-streams/commit/9d0a00564b95abbf31580d0c28b7ac89b8fd16b9)

 #### Results
 We executed some tests comparing English, German and Catalan Wikipedia links (aka sitelinks).
-The execution took in between 362 and 410 seconds in a MacBook Pro 2.3 GHz Intel Core i7 (don't take that as a benchmark, we didn't).
+The execution took in between 362 and 410 seconds on a MacBook Pro 2.3 GHz Intel Core i7 (don't take that as a benchmark, we didn't).
 The results, in case you are interested are the following: 44.87% of the entries in the English Wikipedia share the same title with the German one while this figure is only 35.05% when we compare it with the Catalan Wikipedia.

 Complete output below: